-The FASB has issued ASU 2020-07, which requires not-for-profit entities to present contributed nonfinancial assets as a separate line item in the statement of activities and changes in net assets, apart from contributions of cash and other financial assets and enhance disclosures related to these contributions.
+The FASB has issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed and Nonfinancial Assets, which requires not-for-profit entities to present contributed nonfinancial assets as a separate line item in the statement of activities and changes in net assets, apart from contributions of cash and other financial assets and enhance disclosures related to these contributions.
 Entities must disclose a disaggregation of the amount of contributed nonfinancial assets recognized within the statement of activities and changes in net assets by category that depicts the type of contributed nonfinancial assets.
 For each category of contributed nonfinancial assets, the entity must disclose (a) qualitative information about whether the contributions were monetized or utilized during the period (if utilized, a disclosure of the programs or other activities in which those assets were used); (b) the policy about monetizing rather than utilizing contributed nonfinancial assets; (c) a description of any restrictions imposed by the donor associated with the contribution of nonfinancial assets; (d) a description of the valuation techniques and inputs used to determine the fair value of the nonfinancial assets, in accordance with the requirements in Topic 820, Fair Value Measurement, at initial recognition; and (e) the principal market used to arrive at a fair value measure if it is a market in which the entity is prohibited by a donor-imposed restriction from selling or using the contributed nonfinancial assets.
 ASU 2020-07 is effective for annual periods beginning after June 15, 2021.
-The Alliance plans to adopt the standard on its effective date, which for the Alliance is October 1, 2022.
+The Alliance adopted the provisions of ASU 2020-07 in the year ended September 30, 2022.
+Presentation and disclosures related to contributed nonfinancial assets have been enhanced accordingly.